Part Two: The Traditions

 Transformation

 Heat manifests in the tenzo's kitchen work.
-The vegetables are cut with attention.
+The vegetables are cut with somatic attention.
 The fire is tended with care.
-Every action transforms both the food and the cook.
+Every action transforms both the food and the autonomic state of the cook : the thermal awareness of the kitchen a practice as real as sitting meditation.

 D